 Topwater poppers go back to the earliest days of bass fishing.
 They are one of the oldest styles of bass lures still being made today, and still effectively catching fish.
 Over the years these lures have evolved in to all different shapes and styles, but what they all have in common is a bowl-shaped face on the front of the bait.
-It’s the this feature that makes them “pop”.
+This is what makes them “pop”.

-Poppers are categorized as topwater lures, that when worked correctly makes an attracting noise on the surface that is referred to as a “pop”.
-It’s a splashing noise created when the lure is tugged forward and the bowl-shaped mouth plows through the waters surface.
-Different shapes, styles, and sizes put out difference noises, but at the end of the day they are all designed to mimic a struggling baitfish on the surface.
+Poppers are categorized as topwater lures, that when worked correctly makes a bass-attracting noise on the surface.
+It’s simply a splashing noise created when the lure is jerked, from the bowl-shaped mouth plowing across the water’s surface.
+There are different shapes, styles, and sizes that put out difference noises, but at the end of the day they are all designed to mimic a struggling baitfish on the surface.

 Types of Poppers

 Although there are many different popper lures out there, there are two ways to categorize them: Chuggers and Spitters.
-They appear to be pretty similar, but the noise and disturbance they create on the surface is what sets them apart.
+They appear to be pretty similar, but the noise and disturbance they create on the surface is what makes them different.
+Lets start with chuggers…

 It’s when the bubble bursts that it creates the popping noise, it’s similar to the sound of a water drop.
 The motion also makes a round rippling ring of water around it.
-A classic example of a chugger is the Hula Popper.
+A classic example of a chugger is the Hula Popper in the photo above.

-This style popper is a little younger than the chugger.
-It has a similar shape and design as a chugger but if you look closely you’ll see that the shape of the mouth is not symmetrical.
+This style popper is slightly different than chuggers.
+It has a similar shape and design as a chugger, but if you look closely you’ll see that the shape of the mouth is not symmetrical.
 The top part of the mouth sticks out further in front of the bait than the bottom, preventing a perfectly round bubble to be created.

 Fishing Popper Lures